Alterations of C. elegans muscle fibers by microgravity (Nematode Muscles) - 11.22.16

 ISS Expedition Duration

-September 2014 - March 2015
+September 2014 - September 2015

-Spaceflight appears to induce metabolic changes and muscle atrophy in crewmembers, many of which are suggested to have detrimental consequences for crew heath and performance.
+- Spaceflight appears to induce metabolic changes and muscle atrophy in crew members, many of which are suggested to have detrimental consequences for crew heath and performance.
 To overcome this obstacle, it is important to understand the molecular mechanisms regulating spaceflight-induced alterations.

-This investigation seeks to clarify whether C. elegans muscle fibers and cytoskeleton networks are altered in response to microgravity.
+- This investigation seeks to clarify whether C. elegans muscle fibers and cytoskeleton networks are altered in response to microgravity.
 The investigation also studies whether insulin/IGF-1 (Insulin-like growth factor -1) signaling is sufficient to account for the alterations using Green Fluorescence Protein (GFP) imaging.
 Wild-type and certain mutants are cultured in both microgravity and 1G centrifuge conditions on board for 4 days starting from each L1 larva.
 All samples are fixed on board, and recovered for analysis on earth.

 Patients on prolonged bed rest experience muscle atrophy, bone density loss and changes in metabolism, similar to the effects of spaceflight.
 Understanding the molecular changes that take place in microgravity could help researchers develop treatments or therapies to counteract the physical changes associated with aging and bed rest.